These steps will familiarize you with how to use the parts books, and the Coleman and Fleetwood part numbering system.

-Parts that generally are not compatible are cushions, curtains and canvas.
+Parts that generally are not backwards compatible are cushions, curtains and canvas.
 These part numbers with different alpha characters in the middle of the part number almost always indicate a different product.
-Your series number, as mentioned above, is also helpful in matching these products.
+Your series number, as mentioned above, is critical in matching these products.

 Search Tip : When you find your part number, try changing the alpha character in the middle of the part number if it does not show in the initial search results.
 They typically do not go past character "F"

 On some parts you may notice indicators at the end of the description with the letter "M" then a number.

 This indicates that Coleman / Fleetwood used to sell this as a 25 pack when a dealer ordered this part number.
 This indicator is no longer applicable.

 Use key words to search our database to find all matched products in new and used.
 We commonly include key words in our descriptions and titles that match what is found in the parts books.
 The search engine is predictive, and will start to display results as soon as you begin typing.